danortega2014/numerical-optimization-of-likelihood-function-to-find-MLE-of-LAD-estimator/README.md

 # Creating the model
 Since the log likelihood function is an absolute value function, it’s derivative cannot be taken hence no closed form solution.
 We’re trying to find the max likelihood of theta given x,y.
-I managed to construct an algorithm, in which I have created random samples of X and Y using the random and distributions packages.
+I have created random samples of X and Y using the random and distributions packages to test our model.
 ```
 using Random, Distributions